 - Central place to see BP alongside steps, sleep, and weight.

-6. Withings Health Mate (iOS, Android)
+6. Withings Health Mate — Best for Family Profiles

 Withings focuses on connected health devices.
 If you own a Withings BPM Connect or similar monitor, Health Mate is the natural companion app for blood pressure monitoring.